peterhinch/micropython-micropower/README.md

 this is a minimum requirement: later versions offer improved RTC accuracy and it is recommended that the latest version be used.

+6 Dec 2015 amended to reflect improvements in Pyboard V1.1.
+Users of V1.0 Pyboards should note that the standby current of this version is approximately 30uA as against 6uA for the later version.

 # Abstract

 These notes describe some issues involved in minimising power draw in Pyboard based systems.
 A